dell/gopowerscale/README.md

-`GOISILON_INSECURE`   | whether to skip SSL validation `GOISILON_VOLUMEPATH` | which base path to use when looking for volume directories `GOISILON_VOLUMEPATH_PERMISSIONS` | permissions for new volume directory
+`GOISILON_INSECURE`   | whether to skip SSL validation `GOISILON_VOLUMEPATH` | which base path to use when looking for volume directories `GOISILON_VOLUMEPATH_PERMISSIONS` | permissions for new volume directory `GOISILON_AUTHTYPE` | what should be the auth type, session-based or basic

 ### Initialize a new client with options
 The following example demonstrates how to explicitly specify options when